zzzprojects/html-agility-pack/README.md

 ❤️ [Become a sponsor](https://github.com/sponsors/zzzprojects)

 ### Why should I contribute to this free & open-source library?
 We all love free and open-source libraries!
-But there is a catch...
-Nothing is free in this world.
+But there is a catch... nothing is free in this world.

 We NEED your help.
 Last year alone, we spent over **3000 hours** maintaining all our open source libraries.